 Heinrich Matthes, the commander of the extermination area in Treblinka, testified at the first Treblinka trial in Dusseldorf, Germany in 1964: “The cremation took place in such a way that railway lines and concrete blocks were placed together.
 The corpses were piled on these rails.
 Brushwood was put under the rails.
 The wood was doused with petrol.
 In that way not only the newly accumulated corpses were cremated, but also those taken out from the graves.”

-Chil Rajchman (also known as Henryk Reichman), a Jewish survivor of Treblinka who worked in the death camp area, confirms Matthes’ description of the grills, which were built by a “specialist” who arrived at the camp to make the process of body cremation more efficient: “He lays down ordinary long, thick iron rails to a length of 90 metres [295 feet].
+Chil Rajchman (also known as Henryk Reichman), a Jewish survivor of Treblinka who worked in the death camp area, confirms Matthes’ description of the grills.
+These grills were built by a “specialist” who arrived at the camp to make the process of body cremation more efficient: “He lays down ordinary long, thick iron rails to a length of 90 metres [295 feet].
 Several low walls of poured cement are built to a height of 50 centimetres [20 inches].The width of the oven is a meter and a half [5 feet].”

 Karl Streibel, who visited Sobibor at the end of 1942, said that the “roaster made from the railway lines was supported by a stone base.”